prisma/prisma1/docs/1.3/04-Reference/05-Clusters/01-Overview.md

 In essence, there are two kinds of _clusters_ you can deploy your Prisma service to:

 - **Self-hosted / local clusters**: Self-hosted (or locally deployed) clusters are running on [Docker](https://www.docker.com).
 They are created and managed using the Prisma CLI which governs the underlying Docker _images_ and _containers_ for you.
-- **Public clusters** (based on Prisma Cloud): Public clusters allow to conventiently deploy your Prisma service to the web without the overhead of configuring your own cluster.
-Note that Public clusters have certain limitations, such as rate limiting of incoming requests (max 10 requests per 10 seconds) and an upperbound in storage capacity.
+- **Development clusters** (based on Prisma Cloud): Development clusters allow to conventiently deploy your Prisma service to the web without the overhead of configuring your own cluster.
+Note that development clusters have certain limitations, such as rate limiting of incoming requests (max 10 requests per 10 seconds) and an upperbound in storage capacity (100 MB).

 > For the vast majority of use cases, **self-hosted clusters are the preferred option to deploy Prisma services**.
 This chapter explains how to create and manage your own self-hosted clusters.